acavalla/airport_challenge/README.md

         1: from /Users/annie/MakersProjs/weekend-challenges/airport_challenge/lib/airport_challenge.rb:43:in `weather_check'
 RuntimeError (Too stormy.)
 ```
-The code throws errors for edge cases, like trying to land a plane that's already landed in any airport, trying to takeoff a plane that's not in the airport, and trying to takeoff a plane that's in the air already.
+The code throws errors for edge cases, like trying to land a plane that's already landed in any airport, trying to take off a plane that's not in the airport, and trying to take off a plane that's in the air already.